SECQUOIA/pyomo-summer-ws/_build/html/_sources/intro.md

 ## About Us

 We are a group of researchers and educators who came together with a common purpose of developing materials for use in our classroom teaching.
-Hopefully, these materials will find use in other classrooms and, most importantly, by those seeking entry into the world of process system engineering.
+Hopefully, these materials will find use in other classrooms and, most importantly, by those seeking entry into the world of mathematical programming.

 * David Bernal, Purdue University
 * Zedong Peng, Purdue University